 You Don’t “Owe” Your Mother for Your Life

 In our culture, mothers are generally idealized or disrespected.
 It’s viewed as a very black or white issue.
 There’s no place for daughters to put their authentic, complicated feelings about their mothers, without having to suppress them entirely or accept the label of “ungrateful daughter.”
 From a patriarchal perspective, ANY critical examination of the mother/daughter relationship on the daughter’s part is equivalent to “mother blame.”
-This false equivalence has been an effective way to shame and silence children about their true experience of their mothers and stall their full individuation in our society.
+This false equivalence has been an effective way to shame and silence children about their true experiences of their mothers and stalls their full individuation in our society.

 There are few relationships quite as complicated as the relationship with our mothers.

 One of the most problematic and common beliefs daughters can have is, “My mother gave me life.
 I owe her ________.”
 Of course, there’s nothing wrong with having genuine love, respect for one’s mother and genuine appreciation for all that she may have done for you.
 However, the feeling of “owing” your mother is something very different and a painful illusion that can bring an enormous price.

 I hear from women all the time who feel this way and use it as a rationale to hold themselves back from what they desire, as a cause for feeling guilt or self-doubt, as a reason to tolerate poor treatment or to stay in a stuck place.

 Children don’t “owe” their mothers.
 In this article I’ll explain why that’s the case and how this illusion of indebtedness keeps generations of women stuck.